Railroad Accident Lawyer

 Reaching a Settlement Following a Train Accident

 Although many disputes are settled in pre-trial negotiations, our Virginia train accident attorneys John Cooper and Jim Hurley argue your personal injury case in court if that’s what it takes to win.
-Sometimes, railroad injury or railroad worker accident cases reach a settlement but only after the rail carrier knows your attorney can handle the case in court if needed.
+Sometimes, railroad injury or railroad worker accident cases reach a settlement but only after the rail carrier knows your lawyer can handle the case in court if needed.

 Our Credentials on Railroad Cases